code-423n4/2022-12-tigris-findings/data/debo-G.md

 mapping(address => mapping(address => uint)) public userDebt; // user => tigAsset => amount
 URL: https://github.com/code-423n4/2022-12-tigris/blob/588c84b7bb354d20cbca6034544c4faa46e6a80e/contracts/BondNFT.sol#L38
-If both fields are accessed in the same function, can save gas per access due to not having to recalculate the key and calculation's associated stack operations. allowedAssets and totalLocked are both being used in the same functions mostly consider making them a struct instead.
+If both fields are accessed in the same function, can save gas per access due to not having to recalculate the key and calculation's associated stack operations. userDebt and totalShares are both being used in the same functions mostly consider making them a struct instead.